theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/security-xu3/user-management.md

 ### Authentication and encryption procedures
-The connection between the Xtract Universal Designer and the Xtract Universal Server can be established using different authentication and encryption methods.
+The connection between the Designer and the Server can be established using different authentication and encryption methods.
 ![XU3_Designer_Authentication](/img/content/xu/authentication_xu.png){:class="img-responsive"}

-XU supports the following combinations of transport encryption and authentication:
+The following combinations of transport encryption and authentication are available:

-- **Windows credentials (current user)**<br>
-The AD user who runs the XU Designer authenticates himself to the XU server via Kerberos.
-All data exchanged between Designer & Server is encrypted using Kerberos.

 {: .box-note }
 **Note:** To use Kerberos transport encryption or authenticate an Active Directory user, a Kerberos Target Principal Name (TPN) is required.